Skip to content

 Filing your taxes is not fun.
 But understanding the basics saves you real money, both from paying less tax and from not paying someone else to do a simple job.
 If you are a W-2 employee with a straightforward financial life (no business income, no rental properties, no complex investments), your tax return is easier than you think.

 This guide walks you through the entire process from scratch.
-No jargon, no assumptions that you know what a W-4 is, no skipping ahead.
+No jargon, no assumptions, no skipping ahead.

 The basics: how US income taxes work